Advocacy

 Federation of American Scientists: Worked on advancing policy entrepreneurship to make the work of policymakers more impactful and help realize the potential of landmark legislation by assisting the federal government in fostering innovation and U.S. competitiveness.

-ASCB Public Policy Committee: Co-wrote several Policy Statements on NGRI and the bioeconomy to educate Congress and the Administration about the importance of basic biomedical funding and policy, and participated in ASCB Leadership Hill Day.
+ASCB Public Policy Committee: Co-wrote several policy statements on NGRI and the bioeconomy to educate Congress and the Administration about the importance of basic biomedical funding and policy, and participated in ASCB Leadership Hill Day.

 Future of Research: Contributed to FLSA and Postdocs resource on monitoring institutional compliance with the FLSA, and to synthesizing mentoring climate guidelines for institutions.

-NPA Advocacy Committee: Co-wrote Policy Statement on the FLSA and postdocs, and a proposal for a publicly-available, opt-in repository of postdoc policies and practices from NPA member institutions.
+NPA Advocacy Committee: Co-wrote policy statement on the FLSA and postdocs, and a proposal for a publicly-available, opt-in repository of postdoc policies and practices from NPA member institutions.